-- Declaratively manage services, which guarantees the deployed applications are always running how you deployed them.
+- Declaratively manage services, which guarantees the deployed applications are always running the way you intended them to run.

 - Health-check and self-heal your apps with autoplacement, autorestart, autoreplication, and autoscaling.

-- Telemetry, through projects such as heapster, kibana, hawkular, and elastic.
+- Telemetry, through projects such as Kibana, Hawkular, and Elastic

-- Services, through a rich catalog of precreated content of popular app patterns.
+- Services, through a rich catalog of popular app patterns

 Learn to speak Kubernetes

-Like any technology, there are a lot of words specific to the technology that can be a barrier to entry.
-Let's break down some of the more common terms to help you understand Kubernetes.
+As is the case with most technologies, language specific to Kubernetes can act as a barrier to entry.
+Let's break down some of the more common terms to help you better understand Kubernetes.

-Master: The machine that controls Kubernetes nodes.
+Control plane: The collection of processes that control Kubernetes nodes.
 This is where all task assignments originate.